promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 Before using this guide, you have to download [GigaSpaces XAP](http://www.gigaspaces.com/xap-download) and install the maven plugin.
 If you’re not familiar with Maven, refer to [Building Java Projects with Maven](https://spring.io/guides/gs/maven/).

-To install the maven plugin run the next script:
+To install the XAP maven plugin run the `installmavenrep` script:

 {%inittab%}
 {%tabcontent Windows%}